Transcript: Andrew Denton's NPC Address

 On August 10, Go Gentle Australia co-director Andrew Denton addressed the National Press Club of Australia on the topic The Damage Done: The Price Our Community Pays Without A Law For Assisted Dying.

-You can see the address on the ABC National Press Club website here.
+You can watch the address here.

 You may download the full transcript as a PDF here.